The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

-- Swing, trolley or hoist as necessary to place the est Weight on the ground completely within the Load Circle.
+- Swing, trolley, or hoist as necessary to place the Test Weight on the ground completely within the Load Circle.

-- Do not let any part of the Test Weight make contact with the PVC barriers that surround the Load and Star Circles.
+- Do not let any part of the Test Weight make contact with the PVC barriers that surround the Load and Start Circles.

-- Timing will end when you have placed the Test Weight on the ground in the Start circle.
-Task is not complete until the load is placed completely within the outside perimeter of the circle ad the Examiner has given you a stop signal.
+- Timing ends when you have placed the Test Weight on the ground in the Start Circle.
+The task is not complete until the load is placed completely within the outside perimeter of the circle and the Examiner has given you a stop signal.
 If the Examiner has not given you a stop signal, this will indicate that the weight is not within the circle and the task continues to be timed.